 With service principal, you can configure row-level security (RLS) using an SQL Server Analysis Services (SSAS) on-premises live connection data source.
 This way you can manage users and their access to data in SSAS when integrating with Power BI Embedded using a service principal.

 Can you sign into the Power BI service with service principal?

 No - you can't sign into Power BI using service principal.

 Also, you can’t consume content as a user in external applications (SaaS embed), only when you generate an embed token.

 What are the best practices to improve performance?

 Power BI Embedded is available through Azure.

-What happens if I already purchased Power BI Premium and now I want some of the benefits of Power BI Embedded in Azure?
+What happens if I already purchased Power BI Premium and now I want some Power BI Embedded in Azure benefits?

-Customers continue to pay for any existing Power BI Premium purchases until the end of their current agreement term and then may switch their Power BI Premium purchases as necessary at that point.
+Customers continue to pay for any existing Power BI Premium purchases until the end of their current agreement term and then, at that point, may switch their Power BI Premium purchases as necessary.